PhoenixStormJr/remove-snap-from-ubuntu/README.md

 # remove-snap-from-ubuntu
 This script removes snapd from Ubuntu, AND installs .debs of firefox and chromium, AND it works across updates

 WARNING: This is mainly untested!
 It may break Ubuntu, as it uses Linux Mint repositories to install firefox and chromium!
 I DO NOT KNOW what this will cause.
-I put it on my main PC though, and it's working fine.
+However I put it on my main PC though, and it's working fine.

 If you just want to install the .deb versions of firefox and chromium with apt, use [remove-snap.sh](https://github.com/PhoenixStormJr/remove-snap-from-ubuntu/blob/main/remove-snap.sh)